NordicTrack RW900 Rower Review – 2023

 Console

 The console pretty much entirely consists of the 22” touch screen.
 It’s important to note that all of the functionality of the RW900 Rower is within the screen.
 The screen is where you’ll access iFit, manual mode, and the pre-programmed workouts.
-It’s also where you adjust the magnetic resistance and volume.
-You can also adjust the volume of the iFit content just below the screen in between the front-mounted speakers.
-These speakers are nice and loud.
+It’s also where you adjust the magnetic resistance and speaker volume.

-NordicTrack RW900 Rower Off Rower Content
+NordicTrack RW900 Rower Screen Pivoting

 Construction Quality/Durability

-We are impressed with how solid and sturdy the NordicTrack RW900 is.
-We are a little disappointed that it only has a 250 lb weight capacity with its new design for 2022.
-Users up to that limit should be able to use the RW900 rower just fine though.
+We are a little disappointed that it only has a 250 lb weight capacity.
+Other rowers like the Concept2 have a 500 lb limit.
+Even the Hydrow has an impressive 375 lb weight limit.
+Users up to the 250 lb limit should be able to use the RW900 rower just fine though.

 Frame